mitre/secure-coding-case-studies/STYLE_GUIDE.md

 - Focus only on the changes that are relevant to the weakness being addressed by the case study.
 - Provide the fixed source code (see the Source Code section of this guidance) and walk the reader through the changes line by line.
 - This section can vary in length depending on how complex the fixed source code is and how many changes had to be made.

+### _Prevention_

+- This section is used to describe how to prevent similar weaknesses in the future.
+- The objective is that a reader will have enough knowledge after reading this section to go implement the suggestions.
+- Include well-established secure coding practices that are most effective for this type of weakness.
+- Include ways to identify such weaknesses that may have been inadvertently made.
+This may involve a type of tool to assist and the analysis technique leveraged.
+- Try to relate each recommendation back to the case study and how it would have helped prevent the issue.
+- Typical prevention sections are a few paragraphs in length.

 ### _Conclusion_

 - Provides a brief summary of the case study.